Welcome to Part 5 of the Bearded Dragon Care Sheet: Bearded Dragon Substrate and Terrarium Decor!

 You can let your creative juices flow and even create your own great looking background.
 Just make sure the materials you use are non-toxic and safe for use.
 Therefore, avoid anything the bearded dragon could possibly eat or swallow.

 If there is a lot of foot traffic around your bearded dragon’s enclosure, you may need to also cover the sides so only the front is viewable.

 Providing a background gives the bearded dragon a sense of security while also creating a more ascetically-pleasing terrarium.

-Of course the possibilities of decorating your bearded dragon terrarium are virtually endless.
+The possibilities of decorating a bearded dragon terrarium are virtually endless.
 You can go as far as your imagination can take you.

 Rocks and pieces of driftwood are very common decorations.
 There are many fake plants you can add, like cactus, desert brush, and others.

 It is best to use fake plants over adding live plants.
-Since bearded dragons are omnivorous they do like vegetation and may munch on any live plants.
-Any safe live plant you add will more than likely be devoured and killed within a few weeks.
+Bearded dragons are omnivorous, so they enjoy vegetation such as live plants.
+Therefore the bearded dragon may devour any safe live plant within a few weeks.

 Designing the bearded dragon habitat can be a lot of fun.
 Perform a search on Google to find some very interesting terrarium designs to find inspiration!